-According to a study conducted by international real estate consultancy JLL, India’s financial capital Mumbai has been ranked 22nd while the national capital Delhi is placed at the 24th spot.
+According to the study conducted by international real estate consultancy JLL, India’s financial capital Mumbai has been ranked 22nd while the national capital Delhi is placed at 24th.

-JLL said the top 30 global cities account for 64 per cent of the total cross-border investment into the ‘Global300′ – an expanded index of the cities in terms of their “commercial attraction” or economic and real estate power and status.
+JLL said its Top-30 global cities account for 64 per cent of the total cross-border investment into the ‘Global300’ – an expanded index of the cities in terms of their “commercial attraction” or economic and real estate power and status.

 Other cities where commercial attraction has improved significantly include Milan (Italy), Istanbul (Turkey), Tehran (Iran), Madrid (Spain), Cairo (Egypt), Riyadh (Saudi Arabia), Lagos (Nigeria), Jakarta (Indonesia) and Jeddah (Saudi Arabia).